rclone/rclone/README.md

 ## Building it yourself (Mac/Linux)

-I don't have the means to compile a release for Mac or Linux, so you will have to build it yourself.
 - Download the project files
 - Install Golang
 - Run a terminal in the root directory of the project files